Published: June 27, 2019

 The key emotional states that send you into emotional eating are anger, hurt, loneliness, betrayal, frustrations, jealousy, guilt, resentment, shame, helplessness, powerlessness, stress, tiredness and many others that may be more subtle.
 However, eating will never cure these feelings, it just makes them worse.

 In this revealing interview, I share my own personal story and how from 14-30 years old, I was always starving, denying myself and then binging, it was a form of torture.
-However, thanks to the techniques I am now sharing with you,

 I choose to feel great every day, eating healthy food at my perfect weight, helping thousands of other people do the same.